Philosophy and Support

 - Considering accessibility in curriculum (executive functioning tools, audio books, screen readers, voice typing)

-- Overseeing study strategies, standardized testing (MAP), and office hours
+- Overseeing standardized testing

 - Offering parents a forum to communicate about their children's individual learning needs

 - Offering dedicated educational support and advocacy with parents and teachers

 - Referring families to independent service providers as needed

 Erica Herro, MA, BCET is director of curriculum and instruction and educational therapist.
 She has a BA in sociology from UCSC, a MA in psychology from Chapman University, and is a board certified educational therapist.
 She has post-graduate training in marriage, family, and child counseling, early language development, Orton Gillingham Reading Instruction, Handwriting Without Tears, Making Math Real, Social Thinking, Feuerstein Instrumental Enrichment, The Alert Program, executive functioning, and assistive technology.
 Erica provides early literacy screenings, diagnostic instruction, learning disability evaluations (at a reduced cost through the school), and parent consultations in the lower and middle divisions.
 Her strength lies in the integration of information from pediatricians, psychiatrists, psychologists, speech therapists, occupational therapists, administrators, teachers and parents to create a unified plan from which the team can make educated decisions.
 Erica has published several articles and provides national and international trainings on best practices in evaluation, early intervention, curriculum, instruction, assessment, and teacher training to support a better understanding of neurodiversity and differentiation.

 Stevenson wants to give every student the opportunity to succeed.
 We will work with students and parents to create an Accommodations Plan for students with documented learning differences and/or any other diagnosed disabilities that impact learning.